Dark Knights of Steel: Main plot

-Alfred explains to Bruce that, when the Els originally arrived on Earth, they hid so that their alien nature would not be revealed but that, when a nearby volcano threatened to destroy the kingdom, they devised a way to prevent it and gave these plans to Alexander Luthor, King Thomas and Queen Martha's chancellor, who ignored their warning.
-The Els were subsequently forced to expose themselves to save the kingdom and became lifelong friends of the Wayne King and Queen.
-Though their respective relationships are strained when Jor-El and Martha sleep together, Bruce's birth brings the families back together again.
-Luthor, stripped of his titles, finds a magical ring which twists his sanity, and he attacks the royal carriages, killing the Waynes.
-Before she dies, Martha anoints Lara the new Queen and asks her to raise Bruce.
+Alfred explains to Bruce that, when the Els originally arrived on Earth, they hid so that their alien nature would not be revealed.
+When a nearby volcano threatened to destroy the kingdom, they devised a way to prevent it and gave these plans to Alexander Luthor, Thomas and Martha's chancellor, who ignored their warning.
+The Els were forced to expose themselves to save the kingdom and became lifelong friends of the Waynes.
+Luthor, stripped of his titles, finds a magical ring that twists his sanity, and he attacks the royal carriages, killing the Waynes.
+Before she dies, Martha anoints Lara as queen and asks her to raise Bruce.
 Alfred then tells Bruce that they must avoid war with the Kingdom of Storms at any cost.

-On the orders of Queen Lara, Harley goes to the Pamela Isley, the Lady of the Forest and asks that she help defend the kingdom.
-Though critical of the El family, the Lady relents and says that she would do anything for Harley.
+On the orders of Lara, Harley goes to Pamela Isley and asks that she help defend the kingdom.
+Though critical of the El family, Isley relents and says that she would do anything for Harley.
 She then apprehends Diana, who reveals that she needs to talk to Zala, who then arrives with Kal.
 Diana tells Zala that she has been accused of murdering Prince Jacob, which she denies, and explains that the Amazons will stand with the Kingdom of Storms in the war.
-Bruce and Alfred return to the castle and Bruce confesses the truth of his parentage to Kal-El, who then stabs him with kryptonite to preserve his family's claim to the throne.
+Bruce and Alfred return to the castle, and Bruce confesses the truth of his parentage to Kal-El, who stabs him with kryptonite to preserve his family's claim to the throne.
 Bruce is later found, barely alive, by two peasants, Jonathan and Martha Kent, and is taken to their home.